Ask us About Our 0% for 48 months Financing Option for Your Roofing, Siding, or Deck Project.

 Xterior has over 45 years of combined experience in the home improvement industry.
 Plus, we’re family-owned and we’re BBB-accredited.
 With offices located in High Point, Raleigh, Wilmington, and Greensboro, we service many areas of North Carolina.
 Moreover, we also install vinyl siding, decks, fences, and windows.

 We back every installation with extensive warranties covering both labor and material.
-Plus, we offer a workmanship guarantee and are 100% fully insured to protect you.
-And because we understand the expense of a new roof, we offer affordable financing options.
+Plus, we are 100% fully insured to protect you.
+And because we understand the expense of a new roof, we offer affordable financing options to qualified homeowners.
 Additionally, we offer discounts to military, seniors, teachers, and first responders.

 Want to know more?
 Follow us on Facebook or check out our gallery to see our latest projects, watch for specials, or post questions.
 There’s no better time than now to buy a beautiful, durable metal roof.
 Feel free to call us at 336-329-3667 with questions or to schedule your free estimate.